MathildeLarretMary/Binary-Search-Python/README.md

 # Binary Search - Python

-On Terminal, you will be able to play to create an array with Fibonacci suit

-Or got to : [Programiz](https://www.programiz.com/python-programming/online-compiler/) and Copy/Paste code from "main.py" to Programiz
+To run this program go to : [Programiz](https://www.programiz.com/python-programming/online-compiler/) and Copy/Paste code from "main.py" to Programiz